shunjizhan/use-tree-state/README.md

   // our custom reducer to set tree state directly const renameToPikachuNTimes = (root, path, n) => {
-    // treeState is a ref to the internal state
-    // shouldn't alter it directly
-    const newState = deepClone(root);
+    // treeState is a ref to the internal state, plz don't alter it directly const newState = deepClone(root);

     const targetNode = findTargetNode(newState, path);